ahtec/gdView/README.md

   typing a number ( only on top of keyboard )  and pressing enter
     then the image with that number is shown.

-For some useles complicated reason I am suddenlu not able to put my changes, Contact me if you need the latest